TimJTi/incubator-nuttx-apps/system/settings/readme.md

 - When writing data to the file, only changed values are written out, to minimise the number of write cycles.
 This, of course, applies to other storage technologies too.
 - Values are stored using the minimum number of data bytes possible, since EEPROM devices are usually small.
 - A saved value is verified by a read and compare, since the write mechanism has no inherent confirmation of a correct write operation.
 - Other storage types allow, in some case, settings to be re-specified (cast) between various types.
-To minimise the storage space used, EEPROM storage only allows this if the new storage size is the same or less that the initially created storage type.
+To minimise the storage space used, EEPROM storage only allows this if the new storage size is the same or less than the size of thge initially created storage type.
   - This could be done, if needed, using an external function to read all data, re-cast the settings, and recreate them all from scratch.

 # Usage

+## Most common

+This is the usual sequence of calls to use the settings utility.

+1. Call <code>settings_init();</code>
+2. Call <code>settings_setstorage("path", storage_type);</code> for every/any file storage in use
+  - for example <code>settings_setstorage("/dev/eeprom", STORAGE_EPROM);</code>
+3. Call <code>settings_create(key_name, settings_type, default value)</code> for every setting required
+4. <code>settings_notify()</code>.
+  - for example <code>settings_create("KEY1", SETTINGS_STRING, "Hello");</code>
+5. If a settings value needs to be read, call the variadic function <code>settings_get(key_name, settings_type, &variable, size);</code>. "size" is only needed for STRING types.
+  - for example <code>settings_get("KEY1", SETTINGS_STRING, &read_str, sizeof(readstr));</code>
+6. If a settings value needs to be changed, call the variadic function <code>settings_set(key_name, settings_type, &value, size);</code> "size" is only needed for STRING types.
+  - for example <code>settings_set("KEY1", SETTINGS_STRING, &new_string);</code>

+## Other functions
+Other functions exist to assist the user program.
+1. <code>settings_sync()</code>.
+This will synchronise the settings between file storages if more than 1 are in use
+2. <code>settings_savepending()</code>.
+This checks to see if write to file storage is pending.
+It is usually only needed of cached saves are in use and before the thread using settings exits, or before a storage_sync, so the application can wait until settings are actually written to the storage(s);
+3. <code>settings_iterate(idx, &setting)</code>.
+This gets a copy of a setting at the specified position.
+It can be used to iterate over the entire settings map, by using successive values of idx.
+4. <code>settings_type(key_name, &type)</code>.
+Gets the type of a given setting.
+5. <code>settings_clear()</code>.
+Clears all settings and sata in all storages is purged.
+6. <code>settings_hash(&hash)</code>.
+Gets the hash of the settings storage.
+This hash represents the internal state of the settings map.
+A unique number is calculated based on the contents of the whole map.
+This hash can be used to check the settings for any alterations: i.e. any setting that may had its value changed since last check.
+7. <code>settings_usedsize(&size)</code>.
+This returns the total used size, in bytes, of the saved storage map.
+It is most useful with small storages such as EEPROM.

+## Error codes
+The settings functions provide negated error return codes that can be used as required by the user application to deal with unexpected behaviour.

+## Example App
+There is an example app available to demonstrate the usage of many of the settings features <code>CONFIG_EXAMPLES_SETTINGS</code>.